sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ## 3. Commitment

-This chapter links the Open First strategy to key GC legislation, policies and plans.
+This chapter links this strategy to key GC and ESDC legislation, policies, directives, guidelines and more.

 ### Mandate Letters